davepaulsanders/Tech-Blogger/README.md

 ## Live Site

-The site is also viewable [here](https://tech-nically.herokuapp.com/).
+The site is also viewable [here](https://technically.onrender.com/).
+The MYSQL instance is hosted on Amazon RDS and the app server is hosted on Render.

 ## Technologies